pulumi/docs/content/docs/reference/pkg/azurerm/streamanalytics/v20170401preview/function.md

 ---
 title: "Function"
-title_tag: "Resource Function | Module streamanalytics/v20170401preview | Package azurerm"
+title_tag: "Resource Function | Module streamanalytics/v20170401preview | Package Azure RM"
 meta_desc: "Explore the Function resource of the streamanalytics/v20170401preview module, including examples, input properties, output properties, lookup functions, and supporting types.
 A function object, containing all information associated with the named function.
 All functions are contained under a streaming job."
 ---